kyleterry/sufr/README.md

 database file.
 This can be backed up from the settings page.

 ### Running in Docker
 There is a Docker image available on Docker hub:

 `docker pull kyleterry/sufr`
 `docker run -P -d --name sufr kyleterry/sufr`

+## Backups
+The sufr database can be backed up in the settings.
+From the UI, click on your username dropdown in the menu bar and then click on `settings`.
+From the settings page, scroll down to the bottom and look for a link called `Backup Database`.
+When you click this, it will start a download.
+This is your database file.
+It's a binary blob.
+Keep it safe in case you need to restore.

+### Restoring
+If you need to restore, copy the database file into `${HOME}/.config/sufr/data/sufr.db` on the machine that sufr runs on.

 ## Dev mode
-SUFR has a `-debug` flag that doesn't currently do much.
+sufr has a `-debug` flag that doesn't currently do much.
 It just starts a goroutine to spit out database stats every 10 seconds.
 I will add better debugging in the near future.